-- Confirming our understanding of the Company's going concern assessment process by engaging with the Directors and the Company Secretary to determine if all key factors were considered in their assessment; - Inspecting the Directors' assessment of going concern, including the revenue and expense forecast, for the period to 31 March 2025 which is at least 12 months from the date of approval of these Financial Statements.
-In preparing the revenue and expense forecast, the Company has concluded that it is able to continue to meet its ongoing costs as they fall due:
+- Confirming our understanding of the Company's going concern assessment process by engaging with the Directors and the Company Secretary to determine if all key factors were considered in their assessment; - Inspecting the Directors' assessment of going concern, including the revenue and expense forecast, for the period to 31 March 2026 which is at least 12 months from the date of approval of these Financial Statements.
+In preparing the revenue and expense forecast, the Company has concluded that it is able to continue to meet its ongoing costs as they fall due;

 - Reviewing the factors and assumptions, including the impact of the current economic environment and other significant events that could give rise to market volatility, as applied to the revenue and expense forecast and the liquidity assessment of the investments and determined, through testing of the methodology and calculations, that the methods, inputs and assumptions utilised are appropriate to be able to make an assessment for the Company; - Consideration of the mitigating factors included in the revenue and expense forecast that are within the control of the Company.
-We reviewed the Company's assessment of the liquidity of investments held and evaluated the Company's ability to sell those investments in order to cover working capital requirements should revenue decline significantly; and - Reviewing the Company's going concern disclosures included in the Annual Report in order to assess that the disclosures were appropriate and in conformity with the reporting standards.
+We reviewed the Company's assessment of the liquidity of investments held and evaluated the Company's ability to sell those investments in order to cover working capital requirements should revenue decline significantly; - Assessing the impact of the continuation vote at the 2025 Annual General Meeting on the going concern basis of preparation by considering the current and historical performance of the Company, obtaining the Broker's representation on certain shareholders about their current intentions in relation to the continuation vote and assessing the Directors' own analysis of the impact the continuation vote may have on going concern; and - Reviewing the Company's going concern disclosures included in the Annual Report in order to assess that the disclosures were appropriate and in conformity with the reporting standards.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period to 31 March 2025 which is at least twelve months from the date of approval of these Financial Statements.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period to 31 March 2026 which is at least twelve months from the date of approval of the Financial Statements.